miglgvt/miglgvt/README.md

 ## 🧪 About Me

-I'm aBioinformatics and Systems Biology MSc student @DTU, and a Biomedical Science graduate from UoM.
+I'm a Bioinformatics and Systems Biology MSc student @DTU, and a Biomedical Science graduate from UoM.
 I'm fueled by curiosity, a love for problem-solving, and a relentless pursuit of knowledge.
 My background before getting into bioinformatics work is mainly on immunology and cancer biology, with my final year project focusing on Prostate Cancer.

 ## 🚀 My Goals